-During the period 2012-2015, our company VIDYPS 79 d.o.o. acted as a music distribution service on a link between its clients and the music stores by enabling artists and labels to upload songs to digital audio stores and streaming services and/or music videos to digital streaming services (such as Vevo and YouTube).
+Throughout the period 2012-2015, our company VIDYPS 79 d.o.o., headquartered in the Republic of Serbia (Europe), acted as a music distribution service on a link between its clients and the music stores by enabling artists and labels to upload songs to digital audio stores and streaming services and/or music videos to digital streaming services (such as Vevo and YouTube).

 Merlin B.V. is the "global digital rights agency for the world's independent label sector" formally headquartered in the Netherlands, but actually run in the United Kingdom.

 VIDYPS 79 had a Membership Agreement with Merlin comprising several music distribution deals to multiple digital stores and streaming services (Spotify, Google Play, YouTube, Vevo etc.).
 The deal between VIDYPS 79 and Merlin B.V. was on a non-exclusive basis.
-Technically, Merlin B.V. had nothing to do with music or video distribution itself, but the digital stores and streaming services (including Vevo) required that all the royalties for the audio/video views and streams and digital sales must have gone through Merlin.
+Technically, Merlin B.V. had nothing to do with music or video distribution itself, but the digital platforms (including Vevo) demanded that all the payments for the digital music sales be made through Merlin.

 In 2012, VIDYPS 79 launched Blue2Digital, a highly successful digital music distribution service which operated as such all until April 2015, when Vevo sent the royalty reports for January 2015 that did not reflect the actual number of views generated on videos licensed to Blue2Digital's clients for that month.